 Article 4 Stepping on or over the scratch line constitutes a foul.
-A contestant must throw within the five foot throw marks.
-A contestant is permitted one runup without releasing the ball.
-Failure to release the ball on a second run-up shall constitute a trial (foul).
+A participant must throw within the five-foot throw marks.
+A participant is permitted one runup without releasing the ball.
+Failure to release the ball on a second run-up will constitute a trial (foul).

 Article 5 Each thrower will be allowed three (3) trials.
 The longest trial will be considered the winner.

-Article 6 In case of a tie, the contestant whose next best performance is better than the second best performance of any other competitor tied for that place shall be declared the winner.
+Article 6 In case of a tie, the participant whose next best performance is better than the second best performance of any other competitor tied for that place will be declared the winner.